I Did 30 Days of Yoga

 For the past 5 years, Yoga With Adriene has published daily videos in January.
 This started in 2015 with our first 30 Days of Yoga series.
 When we hatched the idea, YWA was still just a two-person company with Adriene and I doing everything.

 Once we started production, we quickly realized we had bitten off a lot more than we could chew.
-30 videos is a lot more than it sounds like when it is just an idea on paper.
+Thirty videos is a lot more than it sounds like when it is just an idea on paper.
 After a few days of production with just me running two cameras, we hired an additional camera person for the first time (the awesome Katie Graham).
-In order to meet the deadline, I was editing the videos as they shot them.
+In order to meet the deadline, I edited the videos as they were shot.
 We still got way behind schedule.

 We launched a video on YouTube announcing the project and gave a link to a landing page where people could sign up for a calendar and daily email.
 We encouraged people to tell their friends.

-We never got ahead of schedule and the entire month was a personal nightmare.
+We never got ahead of schedule, and the entire month was a personal nightmare.
 We worked non-stop and finished it by the skin of our teeth.
-It took months to fully recover.
+It took months to recover fully.
 It’s probably not surprising, but I didn’t do any yoga during this time period.

 Fortunately, the series was a huge success.
 We had over a hundred thousand email opt-ins and all of our channel analytics started spiking upwards.
-The Day 1 video is still our most popular video ever and people still sign-up for the series on a regular basis.
-It changed everything for the channel and for the business.
+The Day 1 video is still one of our most popular videos ever.
+People still sign-up for the series on a daily basis.
+It changed everything for the channel and for our business.

-This year, I just built the landing pages, did the video intro and outro and handles the nerdy YouTube optimization stuff.
+This year, I just built the landing pages, did the video intro and outro, and handled the nerdy YouTube optimization stuff.

 I feel both humbled and excited that the business I co-created is now its own entity that has grown up and can walk on its own.
 It’s still more than a full-time job for me, but I’m no longer doing any of the things I started out doing.
 I’m very proud of what it has become.